yvolynets-mlnx/SONiC/doc/pfc_asym/PFC_Asymmetric_HLD.md

 - Send packets for lossy priorities from all server ports (src) to non-server port (dst)
 - Verify that PFC frames are not generated for lossy priorities

-- Disable asymmetric PFC on all server interfaces
 - Verify PFC value is restored to default

 - Teardown: